 Current CPS employees are also offered opportunities to extend their professional social work education by completing an MSW degree.
 Employees who have been approved for the Title IV-E stipend and admitted to the MSW Program at SFA receive a stipend every fall and spring semester as they complete their degree plan.
 Employees agree to four months of full time employment for each semester of stipend receipt.

 Throughout the year, CWPDP provides training opportunities to CPS staff, foster and adoptive parents, and community providers.
-Project staff publishes the REACHOUT Newsletter biannually.
-The Spring 2014 issue offers important information for parenting children who have been sexually abused.
-Foster parents across East Texas may earn one hour toward their annual required training by completing an enclosed test and returning it to their caseworker.
-MSW graduate student, Aaron Camp, has also featured resources for foster and adoptive parents to help their children cope with sexual abuse, which are now available for check out.
+Project staff publishes the Reachout Newsletter biannually.
+The Spring 2016 issue offers important information for parenting the adopted preschooler.
+It is designed to provide practical strategies to promote a warm and loving relationship with their child.
+Foster parents across East Texas may earn one hour toward their required training by completing an enclosed test and returning it to their caseworker.
+MSW graduate assistant, BreAnna Hall, has also featured resources to enhance the parenting experience for every stage of their child's life.
+These books and DVDs are now available for check out.
 Back issues of the REACHOUT Newsletter are available to earn additional hours.
 Individualized foster parent training is also available through the Child Welfare Information Center; a toll free number (1-877-886-6707) is provided, materials are mailed with a stamped return envelope, and training hours are awarded through CWPDP.
-Click here for the DVD List.
+Click here for the CWIC_DVD_Master_List_August_2015.pdf

 Scenes from the 18th Annual Region 5 Foster Adoptive Training Conference held on the SFA campus, April 11-12, 2015